Simon Fraser, 13th Lord Lovat: Marriage and issue

 Lord Lovat died in September 1887, aged 58, while shooting on the moors of Inverness.
-He was succeeded by his son Simon.
-Lady Blundell survived her husband by over fifty years and died in 1938, aged 92.
+He was succeeded by his son Simon, who became the 14th Lord Lovat.
+Lady Lovat survived her husband by over fifty years and died in 1938, aged 92.

 Descendants

-Through his daughter Mary, he was a grandfather of two, including John Scott, 4th Earl of Eldon.
-Through his daughter Alice, he was a grandfather of twelve, including World War I flying ace Gerald Maxwell.
-Through his daughter Margaret, he was a grandfather of six, including Special Air Service co-founder Sir David Stirling.
+Through his daughter Mary, he was a grandfather of John Scott, 4th Earl of Eldon.
+Through his daughter Alice, he was a grandfather of World War I flying ace Gerald Maxwell.
+Through his daughter Margaret, he was a grandfather of Special Air Service co-founder Sir David Stirling.

-Scottish actress Rose Leslie is a descendant of Fraser.